isbm/inid/README.md

 be used as an extension to `runit` init system (built-in into a Busybox) or used on its own directly.

-The reason to develop this was to have very similar behavior like systemd with parallel services execution, no need of tracking pids and forks like in old good SysV.
-Another goal is to have an init system, which is using no shell.
-As well as keep all this really minimal.
+The reason to develop an init system, is to have a very small init system, but with a similar behavior like systemd, such as parallel services execution, no need of tracking pids and forks like in old good SysV etc. Another goal is to have an init system, which is using no shell but is fully binary, statically linked code.
+As well as to keep it all really minimal.

 ## Service Example